trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    truffle init bare
    ```

+   This will create directories such as `contracts/` and `migrations/`, and populate them with files we will use when we deploy our contract to the blockchain.

-1. Inside the `contracts/` directory, create a file called `Store.sol` and populate it with the following content:
+1. Inside the `contracts/` directory, create a file called `Store.sol` with the following content:

    ```javascript
    pragma solidity ^0.4.0;